GaryOderNichts/Bloopair/README.md

 - Nintendo Switch Joy-Con
 - Nintendo Switch Online SNES / N64 Controller
 - Microsoft Xbox One S/X Controller
-Note: The latest firmware versions and all Series S/X Controllers are currently not supported due to missing Bluetooth LE support
+Note: The latest firmware versions and all Series S/X Controllers are currently not supported due to missing Bluetooth LE support.
 - Sony DualShock 3 Controller
-To pair a DualShock 3 to the console, see the [Pairing a DualShock 3](#pairing-a-dualshock-3) section
+To pair a DualShock 3 to the console, see the [Pairing a DualShock 3](#pairing-a-dualshock-3) section.
 - Sony DualShock 4 Controller
 - Sony DualSense Controller